seanpln/simple-pinn-pde-solver/README.md

 ff_rec, activations = record_ff([x, y], θ)
 ```

 The output Nodes from any record will be contained in an attribute we call `derivatives`.
-In particular, the value $\Phi_\theta(0.0,0.0)$ is the "zeroth derivative" of the neural network with respect to its inputs $x$ and $y$.
-Hence, we can grab the Node representing the value $\Phi_\theta(0.0,0.0)$ by
+In particular, the value $\Phi_\theta(0.0)$ is the "zeroth derivative" of the neural network with respect to its input $x$.
+Hence, we can grab the Node representing the value $\Phi_\theta(0.0)$ by

 ```julia
 Φ = ff_rec.derivatives[1]
 ```

-Next, we will use an **AD-Recorder** to record the operations performed by a reverse-mode AD algorithm that operates on the DAG corresponding to the expression $\Phi_\theta(0.0,0.0)$, using the Node that holds the final value of this computation (`Φ` in the code below) as the AD seed. )
+Next, we will use an **AD-Recorder** to record the operations performed by a reverse-mode AD algorithm that operates on the DAG corresponding to the expression $\Phi_\theta(0.0)$, using the Node that holds the final value of this computation (`Φ` in the code below) as the AD seed. )

 ```julia
 ad_rec_1 = record_ad(ff_rec, getpos(Φ))
 ```

 Note that instead passing the seed Node itself, we just tell the AD-Recorder where to find it on the input DAG by means of its tape position.
-As we want to obtain the DAG corresponding to $\Phi_\theta''(0.0,0.0)$, we prepare another AD-Record.
-This time, the automatic differentiator will run on the DAG corresponding to the expression $\Phi_\theta'(0.0,0.0)$, whose output Node serves as the AD seed.
+As we want to obtain the DAG corresponding to $\Phi_\theta''(0.0)$, we prepare another AD-Record.
+This time, the automatic differentiator will run on the DAG corresponding to the expression $\Phi_\theta'(0.0)$, whose output Node serves as the AD seed.

 ```julia
 Φx       = ad_rec_1.derivatives[1]